OpenEvalProject/evals/manuscripts/elife-65846/v1/manuscript.md

 During the acute phase of blood-stage malaria infection, innate responses target and remove iRBCs as well as short-lived extracellular parasites known as merozoites (Stevenson and Riley, 2004).
 In addition, RBCs — regardless of infection status — are susceptible to clearance by immune effectors such as macrophages (Jakeman et al., 1999; Chua et al., 2013).
 While the targeted response removes more iRBCs, data-driven modelling studies highlight the importance of indiscriminate RBC clearance for lowering parasite burden (Wale et al., 2019; Kamiya et al., 2020; Metcalf et al., 2012; Miller et al., 2010).
 Functionally, this host-driven destruction of RBCs can have both favourable and unfavourable consequences for host health.
 On the one hand, it has been proposed as a host adaptation in the presence of malaria parasites to clear the parasites directly (i.e. top-down effect) as well as to limit resources for the parasite (i.e. bottom-up effect) (Wale et al., 2019; Haydon et al., 2003; Metcalf et al., 2012; Cromer et al., 2009).
 On the other hand, an excessive loss of RBCs brings forth adverse health implications.
 In immune naive infants and children, severe malarial anaemia is the most common severe manifestation of disease, and its associated mortality rate can reach 30% (Perkins et al., 2011).
 A variety of processes cause malaria-related anaemia, including loss due to parasite exploitation, RBC clearance (e.g. phagocytosis of both infected and uninfected cells), suppression of RBC production, and defective RBC development (Chua et al., 2013).
 Among them, clearance is the most important process, accounting for between 75% and 90% of the total RBC deficit during malaria infections (Jakeman et al., 1999).
 In comparison, direct exploitation by malaria parasites has been estimated to account for less than 10% of the RBC deficit (Jakeman et al., 1999; Price et al., 2001; Fonseca et al., 2016).

 At the molecular level, vertebrate host responses are regulated by immune signalling molecules, known as cytokines (Lamb et al., 2006).
 Acute malaria infection induces pro-inflammatory cytokines required for mounting a timely and robust response while anti-inflammatory cytokines inhibit excess immune reactions to safeguard against collateral damage (Lamb et al., 2006).
-For instance, tumour necrosis factor alpha (TNF-⁢α) and interferon-gamma (IFN-⁢γ), are pro-inflammatory cytokines responsible for a myriad of inflammatory responses, including the production of nitric oxide and reactive oxygen species (Bouharoun-Tayoun et al., 1995; Bogdan et al., 2000), which are associated with rapid clearance of P. falciparum, the deadliest human malaria parasite (Rockett et al., 1992; Kremsner et al., 1995; Mordmüller et al., 1997; Hernandez-Valladares et al., 2006; Franklin et al., 2007).
+For instance, tumour necrosis factor alpha ($TNF-⁢\alpha$) and interferon-gamma ($IFN-⁢\gamma$), are pro-inflammatory cytokines responsible for a myriad of inflammatory responses, including the production of nitric oxide and reactive oxygen species (Bouharoun-Tayoun et al., 1995; Bogdan et al., 2000), which are associated with rapid clearance of P. falciparum, the deadliest human malaria parasite (Rockett et al., 1992; Kremsner et al., 1995; Mordmüller et al., 1997; Hernandez-Valladares et al., 2006; Franklin et al., 2007).
 However, the same inflammatory responses can also be damaging to the organisms that produce them (Clark et al., 1991; King and Lamb, 2015).
 For example, TNF-α overproduction — which can result from a deficit of anti-inflammatory cytokines like interleukin 10 (IL-10) and transforming growth factor-beta (TGF-β) — could lead to adverse effects including worsened anaemia, weight loss and survival in the mouse model (Omer and Riley, 1998; Li et al., 2003; Long et al., 2006; Long et al., 2008).
 Balanced expression of these cytokines is likely a mechanism that promotes resilience (survival) to malaria infection.
 However, mechanistic studies usually focus on just one or two inbred mouse strains with similar cytokine responses, limiting our ability to link molecular signatures with functional variation in host traits (e.g. indiscriminate versus targeted RBC clearance) that impacts the infection dynamics.

 To uncover the functional mechanisms underlying malaria survival and variation thereof, we formulated a mathematical model of within-host malaria ecology that describes the asexual replicative cycle and qualitatively distinct components of host immunity (Figure 3).
 Rather than aiming for a mechanistically precise description of host immunity, we employed a simple mathematical model to track the net effects of host responses, that is, clearance rate of iRBCs and RBCs (Kamiya et al., 2020; Figure 3a).
 Using a hierarchical Bayesian approach, we fitted the model to longitudinal data of RBCs and iRBCs from eight mouse strains with varied resilience to P. chabaudi.
 We then examined cross-sectional cytokine data from the same eight strains to uncover the molecular underpinnings of our model predictions.